microsoft/trident/README.md

 - **allowedOperations**: a combination of flags representing allowed operations.
   This is a list of operations that Trident is allowed to perform on the host.
   Supported flags are:
-  - **Update**: Trident will update the host based on the host configuration, but it will not transition the host to the new configuration.
-This is useful if you want to drive additional operations on the host outside of Trident.
+   - **StageDeployment**: Trident will stage the changes required by the updated host configuration, including deployment of the new runtime OS image onto block devices during a clean install or an A/B update.
+However, Trident will not reboot the host into the newly deployed runtime OS.
+This is useful if you want to drive additional operations on the host outside of Trident or delay the reboot until a later point in time.
+After the new runtime OS image has been staged, Trident will update the host's status to DeploymentStaged.
-  - **Transition**: Trident will transition the host to the new configuration, which can include rebooting the host.
-This will only happen if `Update` is also specified.
+  - **FinalizeDeployment**: Trident will reboot the host into the newly deployed runtime OS image to complete a clean install or A/B update.
+Trident will first manage the UEFI firmware variables, to ensure that post reboot, the firmware will boot into the updated runtime OS image.
+Then, Trident will set the host's servicing state to DeploymentFinalized and reboot.
+After the host comes back up, Trident will confirm that firmware booted from the correct block device and change the host's state to Ready.
+Otherwise, if a rollback into the provisioning OS or the old runtime image has occurred, Trident will notify the user and set the host's state to DeploymentFailed.

   You can pass multiple flags, separated by `|`.
-Example: `Update | Transition`.
+Example:
+  `StageDeployment | FinalizeDeployment`.
 You can pass `''` to disable all operations, which would result in getting refreshed Host Status, but no operations performed on the host.
 - **datastore**: if present, indicates the path to an existing datastore Trident should load its state from.
 This field should not be included when Trident is running from the provisioning OS.